popchanovska/MacedoniaScratchMap/README.md

 ## Summary
 MacScratch is a small client-side web application created for the *Design & Architecture of Software* course.
 The app demonstrates browsing cultural and historical places on a map, filtering and searching, user registration/login, and list management (planned, visited, favorites).
 The original project includes a short video demo that illustrates the functional and non-functional requirements.

-## Demo video (notes)
-Demo video with the following guide:
+## Application flow
-- 0:00–1:00 — Navigation and page walkthrough (click nav buttons and page buttons).
-Access to lists and feedback requires login — unauthenticated users are redirected to the login form.
+The application begins with a navigation interface that allows users to explore different sections through the navigation bar and buttons on each page.
+Access to personal lists (planned, visited, favorites) and the feedback form requires user authentication — if the user is not logged in, they are redirected to the login page.

-- 1:00–2:00 — Map view and filtering inputs; searching by place name and city/municipality is supported.
-If a place is not found in the DB, a console message appears.
+From the map view, users can browse cultural and historical places and use filters to search by place name or city/municipality.
+If a searched place is not found in the database, a message is displayed in the console.

-- 2:00–3:00 — User registration and login flows; errors are shown for existing usernames, wrong passwords, or mismatched passwords.
+Users can register new accounts and log in with existing ones.
+The system validates user input — errors appear for existing usernames, incorrect passwords, or mismatched passwords during registration.

-- 3:00–end — Adding places to lists; adding the same place multiple times does not duplicate it.
-Other system requirements are demonstrated.
+After logging in, users can add places to their personal lists.
+Each place can only be added once to prevent duplicates.
+Other system functionalities demonstrate proper handling of input validation, navigation, and user access control.

 ## Installation & running locally
 1. Clone and checkout the branch: